 After a 3-month hiatus following the lockdown in March 2020, Vince and Chris started fencing again outdoors, on the athletic fields of Towson High School, soon to be joined by Aidan and Ethan.
 Using wireless and our prudently sequestered mobile scoring units, we instantly were independent of the regular club set-up.
 All we needed was a flat surface to fence on!

 When the biting flies got too much, we moved from the defunct pole vault track to the pavement under the high school auditorium’s overhang roof.
 We found another regular in Daniel in the fall, and an A-rated challenge in Sarah.
 Our friends from the old BFC days, Latif and Hannah, also joined back up.

 As the days grew shorter and colder, it became apparent that we’d need an indoor space to continue our bi-weekly Duels at Dusk.
 Thanks to Vince, we found an unused commercial space at the Rotunda shopping mall in Baltimore City.
-It was sufficient for a single strip.
-And because we capped occupancy at 6 persons at any given time, that was more than enough for us.
+It was sufficient for a single Leon Paul “Gryptonite” strip.
+And because we capped occupancy at 6 persons at any given time for the first couple of months, that was more than enough for us.
 We also invited Homewood Fencing Club — who was in the same predicament as we were — to use the space for foil classes during those days we weren’t fencing.

-We have fenced close to 1,000 epee bouts in this place.
-Our group now has around 15 members, including both novices and experienced fencers, so each bouting night, you can expect to find between 6 and 8 fencers ready for action.
+We fenced close to 1,000 epee bouts in this place.
+Our group now has around 20 members, including novices and experienced fencers, so each bouting night, you can expect to find between 6 and 12 fencers ready for action.